Counseling Services

 Trainings, Workshops and Outreach

-CAPS clinicians are available to provide psychoeducational presentations to student groups and clubs and to faculty/staff groups or departments.
+CAPS clinicians are available to provide psychoeducational presentations to student groups and clubs and faculty/staff groups or departments.
 We are also available to attend various meetings and events when there is concern that an attendee may need psychological support.
 Our availability may at times be impacted by student demand for services.

 Please contact us as early in the semester as possible and with as much advance notice as possible to request.